 The Honors Program at Simmons fosters a motivated group of students who explore the complexity of today's world and their place in it.
 This challenging academic program is designed to enhance the undergraduate experience of students in all departmental disciplines.
 Its goal is to encourage depth in the department of choice as well as to enhance this knowledge through interdisciplinary studies and global awareness.
 The Honors Program includes an enriched curriculum that is offered in small seminars, team-taught courses, study-abroad opportunities, research projects, and/or internships.
-In addition, the Honors Program provides cocurricular activities both at the College and in the Boston area.
+In addition, the Honors Program provides co-curricular activities both at the College and in the Boston area.
 Faculty take their classes as well as small groups of honors students to the theater, film festivals, museums, and lectures throughout the year.

 Students apply to the Honors Program when they apply to the College and are selected by an Honors Review Committee.
 There is another opportunity to join the program for a small number of students who apply in their first year for sophomore entry.
-Honors students are required to maintain a minimum GPA of 3.2 for first-year students and a 3.4 thereafter.
+Honors students are required to maintain a minimum GPA of 3.4.
 Transfer students and Dix scholars with fewer than 40 credits are encouraged to apply.
-The senior project must be of B or higher quality.
-Honors courses (HON) must be taken for grades.